dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 atLunchToday(); // alerts "Hi!"
 ```

 This is a function that returns another function.
 Let's update this example to add an argument (`salutation`) and a `greeting` variable to `whenMeetingJohn`'s local scope.
-We'll also name the returned function `alertGreeting` so we can refer to it more easily:
+We'll also name the previously anonymous returned function `alertGreeting` so we can refer to it more easily:

 ```js
 // Closures